tlewowski/zurvan/README.md

 #### `zurvan.blockSystem(blockingTime)`

 Simulates a blocking call - expires all timers up to due time at once, without actually executing them (during expiration).
+Argument may be either a number (it is then interpreted as millisecond) or a `TimeUnit` object.

 Returns a Promise that is resolved when the calls are finally executed, and entire event queue is clear.

 #### `zurvan.setSystemTime(newSystemTime)`

 Sets values returned by `new Date` and `Date.now` at given point of time (returned values will be of course adjusted with advancing time).
+Argument is expected to be "castable" to `Date` - this means a `Date` object, `string` which is valid argument to `Date.parse` or `number` (which is then treated as timestamp).

 #### `zurvan.expireAllTimeouts()`

-Forwards time up to the point when there is no timeout set any more.
+Advances time up to the point when there is no timeout set any more.
 Intervals will remain.

 *Warning!* Under certain circumstances this function may result in an infinite loop.
 Example:
 ```